bryanwong8/react-pokedex-workshop/steps/Step-4(API).md

 ## 🥇 Goal

-- Retrieve a list of Pokemon Data and have it be displayed through the PokeCard that we created.
+The goal of this step is to retrieve a list of Pokemon Data and have it be displayed through the PokeCard that we created.
 We will do this with fetch and ES6 promises to get data from the Poke Api and save it in the app's state.

 ## 🎬 Concepts